2023 Best Liberal Arts General Studies Schools in Minnesota

 The average amount in student loans that liberal arts majors at Northland Community and Technical College take out is $13,200.

 A rank of #4 on this year’s list means Century College is a great place for liberal arts general studies students.
-Located in the suburb of White Bear Lake, Century College is a public school with a moderately-sized student population.
+Located in the suburb of White Bear Lake, Century College is a public college with a medium-sized student population.

 On average, liberal arts graduates from Century College take out $14,376 in student loans while working on their degree.